Platform Cooperatives: What are they and who is a good fit?

 Do you need help with your member-based organization?

 If your business or organization is membership-based and you would like to build out software or an app to facilitate onboarding clients or some other service, and you aren’t sure how to proceed, The Silverlogic (TSL) can help.
 TSL, located in Boca Raton, Florida, is a global organization of full-time software engineers, designers, and architects focused on developing and delivering products that help businesses grow.
-We are a client-focused, value-driven, custom software development company led by founder and CEO David Hartmann.
-Collaborating closely with you and your company, TSL can help by being an objective third party and evaluate the areas of your business you wish to measure or analyze and make evidence-based recommendations for Business Automation.

 Leave a Comment